clee704/cpucoolerchart/README.rst

 Install
 -------

-CPU Cooler Chart depends on lxml_.
-You need to install liblxml2 and libxslt to install lxml.
+CPU Cooler Chart depends on lxml_, which in turn depends on liblxml2 and libxslt.
+You can install these with following commands.

+- Debian/Ubuntu: ``sudo apt-get install libxml2-dev libxslt1-dev``
+- Mac OS X (with Homebrew_): ``brew install libxml2 libxslt``

 For more information, see `Installing lxml`_.

 If you are ready to install lxml, you can install CPU Cooler Chart.
 There are many ways to do that but using pip is recommended: